 Start Small!
 I always use this tip when ordering from a new online shopping store, or an overseas store.
 Buy a cheap product and see how well the delivery process is.
 Generally you'll get order confirmation, tracking numbers, and an invoice which needs to detail prices, shipping costs, and support contact details.
 When the order goes well, you can go back and make a bigger purchase.

 So make sure you're buying something that will pass the customs inspection easy - hardware, electronics, and most inert items should be fine.
-If you're unsure, here's a link to the Australian Customs web site and a link to the Australian Customs Prohibited and Restricted Imports Guide.
+If you're unsure, here's a link to the Australian Customs web site and a link to the Australian Customs Search Guide.

 Also try using a popular third party payment gateway when you use your money.
 A good number of web sites both when shopping online in Australia and overseas offer Paypal as a payment method.
 A good tip when shopping overseas is to try use your Paypal account.
 If all mediation between you and the overseas online store goes wrong, Paypal may be able to intervene and get your money back.